kensanata/just-halberds/Knives.md

 You spend four years as a Warrior and learn something every year.
 Each year choose one of the following tables and roll 1d6.
-You may only roll on the "Officer" table if your character is 20 or older.
+You may only roll on the “Officer” if your character is 20 or older.

 | 1d6 |    Mercenary |        Guard |   Rider |     Officer |
 |:---:|-------------:|-------------:|--------:|------------:|